achirous/reedsy-challenge/README.md

 ### 2.1 What kind of front end projects do you enjoy working on?
 Why?

-I like working on dynamic and complex front end systems as I enjoy designing UX that makes user interaction as simple and intuitive as possible.
+I like working on dynamic and complex front end systems as I enjoy designing and implementing UX that makes user interaction as simple and intuitive as possible.
 This kind of work triggers my creativity and I find it very satisfying.

 ### 2.2.
 Which are your favorite features of HTML5?
 How have you used them before?